 With these figures, you have got the picture of why job design is imperative and should be carried out carefully and successfully.

 Use of Abraham Maslow’s hierarchy of needs in Job Design

-Intrinsic motivation or extrinsic motivation is imperative for employee’s productivity.
-When the Motivation level goes down you will see the quality of the work yield by an employee is not up to the mark.
+Intrinsic motivation or extrinsic motivation is imperative for an employee’s productivity.
+When the Motivation level goes down you will see the quality of the work yielded by an employee is not up to the mark.
 A job design plan brings the motivation level of employees back to the place.
 Everybody is familiar with Maslow's hierarchy of needs which has two versions one which is dedicated to a layman and the other includes the stages of needs for an employee.
 These needs are the motivating factor for an employee to work.
-Job design should be made after identifying the current need of the employee and then planning job design in such a way that the employee moves up the ladder of Abraham Maslow’s hierarchy of need.
+Job design should be made after identifying the current need of the employee and then planning job design in such a way that the employee moves up the ladder of Abraham Maslow’s hierarchy of needs.

 Abraham Maslow’s Hierarchy of need:

 For Example: If you identify that the employee is on the second stage, that is, on the safety and security needs then the employee is looking for a more secure and stable role in the organization.
 You will need to plan a job design method that is not very deviant from the current role to make the employee believe that organization is looking for a long-term relationship with her/him like Job Enlargement and Job Enrichment.

 To better understand this theory of motivation, human resource needs to understand the job characteristics and link the two in an aligned manner to have a job design plan which is successful for a longer duration.